shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 Steganography hides digital data in other files.
 This makes it way more difficult to find hidden data.
 This can be used to hide information such as watermarks, share secret military and surveillance data, medical records, legal details, etc.

 In this post, we will look at the three basic steganography schemes and learn to embed data in images.
-We use images as the host files to hide secret data because images are known to have redundancies which can be exploited to accomodate our secret data without adding too much distortion to the original files.
+We use images as the host files to hide secret data because images are known to have redundancies which can be exploited to accommodate our secret data without adding too much distortion to the original files.

 ## Cover and stego files